Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 Any of the fields will only be shown when its key exists.
 If you were to create an empty `userEntry` dict, you get an empty user input screen with a 'Save' button - not a good user experience.

+### User Data file

+Data from user entry is written, together with some other data to a file when Setup Manager reaches a `waitForUserEntry` action and again when it finishes.
+The file is stored at `/private/var/db/SetupManagerUserData.txt`.
+[More details.](Extras.md#user-data-file)

 #### `default`

 (String, localized)